 - only DVI OUT and Clip OUT exist and both are watermarked.

 - the resolution for DVI OUT (in fullscreen) is limited to 2K

 - the resolution for post-render and Clip OUT is limited to <=2K

 - no compatibility with Matrox cards for video in and out

 - no support for any other inputs (NDI, RTP, etc.)

 - plugins such as “Global Illumination FX” can only be added to the full edition (included with “Viz Engine - Engine Core”)

-- additional 3rd party plugins cannot be purchased
+- additional 3rd party plugins cannot be used

 - as there is no support for inputs, scenes using live video and clips are better finalised in the full edition of Viz Artist that is included with every “Viz Engine - Engine Core”.